Thomas Keller’s approach to making pasta dough promises an authentic and exquisite result.

 - Sharp Knife or Pasta Cutter: Once the dough is rolled out, I cut it into various pasta shapes with a sharp knife.

 - Bench Scraper: A bench scraper is invaluable for handling the dough and cleaning the work surface.
-It makes lifting and turning the dough easy as I knead and scrape up any sticky bits from the board.

 - Kitchen Scale: Although optional, my kitchen scale ensures that I measure the ingredients precisely.
 This accuracy is essential for pasta dough, where the right balance of ingredients is key.